FREQUENTLY ASKED QUESTIONS

 The process of obtaining financing is one of the most difficult parts of the home buying process.
 You can avoid appraisals, interest, fees, and other annoyances by paying with cash.
 Some properties will not be financeable if they falling down, so cash is the only options.
 As a Seller, it is great to see a cash offer.
 You can sell your home faster and have fewer hurdles to jump if there isn’t financing involved.

-A list of do’s and don’t that govern an HOA or neighborhood.
+Regulations that may affect your home purchase and what you can do with your property.
+A list of do’s and don’t that govern an HOA neighborhood or municipality.

 Often used in qualifying a consumer for a home loan, DTI reflects the consumer’s monthly debt and debt-related costs, such as taxes, fees, and insurance premiums as a percentage of their monthly gross income.
 If you bring in $3,500 pre tax per month, and your new mortgage payment is going to be $2,000, a $500 car payment, and $500 minimum payments on your student loans and credit cards, the bank is unlikely to qualify you for the loan.
 Ask your lender when their max DTI ratio is and stay under that.